What Frequencies Do Walkie-Talkies Use

 Two-way communications become possible in walkie-talkies because signals are transmitted and received via a specific radio frequency or channel.

-While there is a wide bandwidth of radio frequencies that communication devices are allowed to transmit and receive signals, private walkie-talkie users have limited channels or radio frequencies to operate in since most of the other frequencies are either being used by the military, police, a private entity, or the government.
+While there is a wide bandwidth of radio frequencies that communication devices are allowed to transmit and receive signals, private walkie-talkie users have limited channels or radio frequencies to operate in since most of the other frequencies are either being used by the military, police, a private entity or the government.

-There are also frequency variations from country to country so it is important for walkie-talkie users to know first which radio frequencies or channels they can operate in without getting persecuted by the government or private entities for intrusion.
+There are also frequency variations from country to country so it is important for walkie-talkie users to know first which radio frequencies or channels they can operate in without getting persecuted by the government or private entities for the intrusion.

 Radio Frequencies and Bandwidths

 Radio frequencies are measured in units of cycles per second or Hertz.
 Greek prefixes are added to the unit to denote increments – KiloHertz or KHz for thousands and MegaHertz or MHz for millions.

 The two major bands where walkie-talkies operate are called the VHF (very high frequency) and the UHF (ultra high frequency).